Wexner Foundation Cuts Ties with Harvard after ‘Dismal Failure’ to Condemn Hamas

 SAS President Sam M. Saba ’23 said the organization decided to organize a fundraiser due to the “devastation” the earthquake caused.

-Assma Alrefai ’25, SAS social co-chair, said she believes SAS is the only campus organization fundraising to help Syria and other affected neighboring countries.
+Assma Alrefai ’25, SAS social co-chair for the 2022-2023 academic year, said she believes SAS is the only campus organization fundraising to help Syria and other affected neighboring countries.
 Alrefair said she appreciated other student groups helping their cause by “posting on their Instagram page and pubbing through their mailing lists.”

 “That’s what we’re trying to count on — just the support from students,” she said.